FYEO-Chatbot/ask-fyeo-chatbot/README.md

 # ASK-FYEO-Chatbot

 This is the backend API that powers the TMU First Year Engineering Office chatbot, designed to assist first-year engineering students and staff by answering their questions.
-It stores and manages the FAQs, along with key information and statistics related to each conversation, in a PostgreSQL database.
+It stores and manages a student/staff FAQ, along with key information and statistics related to each conversation, in a PostgreSQL database.

 (DEPRECATED) The chatbot is created with a pytorch deep neural network and it is accessed via this API.
-The chatbot trains on the FAQ information stored in the database.
+The chatbot trains on the FAQ data stored in the database.

 There are multiple types of chatbot supported with this app each using different techniques:
 - Bag Of Words (BOW) model
 - BERT transformer based model
 - Sentence-Transformer (SBERT) model (no neural network)

 (UPDATED) The updated chatbot used in production has been decoupled from this API and is now available as a Streamlit app.
-You can find the repository [here](https://github.com/Panchofdez/ask-fyeo-chatbot-streamlit) and access the app [here](https://ask-fyeo.streamlit.app/).
+You can find the repository [here](https://github.com/Panchofdez/ask-fyeo-chatbot-streamlit) and access the app [here](https://ask-fyeo-chatbot.streamlit.app/).

 ## Pre-requisites